mohitpai/journey-optimizer.en/help/using/action/about-custom-action-configuration.md

 ---
 solution: Journey Orchestration
-title: About custom action configuration
+title: Configure a custom action
 description: Learn how to configure a custom action
 feature: Actions
 topic: Administration